dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 ### Gradient Descent (GD)

-Once we have the derivatives and gradient descent is the process of descending through the gradient and adjusting the parameters of the model through the error function function.
+Once we have the derivatives and gradient descent is the process of descending through the gradient and adjusting the parameters of the model through the error function.

 GD is a first-order Taylor expansion iterative optimization algorithm for finding a local minimum of a differentiable function using the learning rate.